Imagine a power plant that actually improves the natural habitat in which it operates.

 During project development, SunPower also helped facilitate the acquisition of more than 10,500 acres of nearby land for permanent conservation.

-Technology Has Smaller Footprint, Longer Life
+Technology Has a Smaller Footprint, Longer Life

-By using high efficiency SunPower solar panels and modular SunPower® Oasis® Power Plant technology, SunPower solar plants require a smaller footprint – less land – than would be required to generate the same amount of power using conventional solar technology, further minimizing the environmental impacts.
+By using high-efficiency SunPower solar panels and modular SunPower® Oasis® Power Plant technology, SunPower solar plants require a smaller footprint – less land – than would be required to generate the same amount of power using conventional solar technology, further minimizing the environmental impacts.